Michael-C-Buckley/nixos/README.md

 # My System Configuration

 This flake is the major collection of all things I use to manage my systems.
-It contains system and user profile configurations.
+It contains primray use systems, like desktop, laptop, and some servers.

-I previously had split up many of my flakes, but it was more difficult to manage instead of easier.
-This is the rewrite recollecting them.
+I do have some things spun off, like my home configs, and a few other servers and secrets.

 Caveat: I have included some custom options merged into the default Nix options namespace.
 Copying small sections can incur breakage this way, especially from networking (with advanced options since I am a network engineer).
 Private secrets are also in another repository (as a means to prevent harvest now, decrypt later).

 ### User configs

+My home configs are in [Home-Configs](https://github.com/Michael-C-Buckley/home-config) repository.
+It is designed to be consumable independently without too much bloat for things that don't need all the inputs for the rest of my systems.

 I currently have a simple recursive linker setup in `flake/configurations/usuer/michael` that pulls and links all the files there.
 It rebuilds the nested folder structure in my `$HOME`.